 - Monitor your injury recovery and mobility using your iPhone

 During this time, Apple introduced the Apple Watch Series 6.
-This was the first Apple Watch to feature Blood Oxygen level (Spo2) tracking and it was a timely introduction as people all over the world were facing major respiratory issues as a result of the COVID infection.
+This was the first Apple Watch to feature Blood Oxygen level (Spo2) tracking.
+It was a timely introduction as people worldwide were facing major respiratory issues due to the COVID infection.

 watchOS 7 also expanded on features around hearing health by providing users the ability to set maximum volume levels on their headphones.

-In the area of Fitness, Apple not only introduced a variety of new workouts with watchOS 7, but it also incorporated cycling maps for the Apple Watch that showed users bike-friendly routes.
-The Fitness app also introduced new ways in which you could challenge yourself by setting up and sharing activity competitions.
-The update introduced the Fitness app where users could see all their activity, workouts, awards, and trends in one single place and with a tap access their Fitness+ workouts.
+In Fitness, Apple introduced a variety of new workouts with watchOS 7, but it also incorporated cycling maps for the Apple Watch that showed users bike-friendly routes.
+The Fitness app also introduced new ways to challenge yourself by setting up and sharing activity competitions.
+The update introduced the Fitness app where users could see all their activity, workouts, awards, and trends in one single place and, with a tap, access their Fitness+ workouts.

-This notion of first-person health is gaining significant traction and one can witness this with the various health and fitness offerings that were released by Apple via watchOS 8 and iOS 15.
+This notion of first-person health is gaining significant traction, and one can witness this with the various health and fitness offerings that Apple released via watchOS 8 and iOS 15.

 We can also expect new details coming to watchOS 8 by the time Apple readies the release of the Apple Watch Series 7 in the fall of this year.

-If you have been waiting to make a decision around purchasing a smartwatch in order to monitor your health and manage your holistic fitness, the watchOS 8 unveiled today gives adequate reasons to consider updating to Apple Watch Series 7.
+If you have been waiting to decide to purchase a smartwatch to monitor your health and manage your holistic fitness, the watchOS 8 unveiled today gives adequate reasons to consider updating to Apple Watch Series 7.